Introduction

 Read input data, performing basic temporal set up, commodity and process/asset information.
 Consistency check is performed.

-For processes, dispatch limits that can be defined are minimum, maximum and fixed capacity factors (i.e. percentage of capacity) that can be input per time slice, season or year.
+• For assets/processes, dispatch limits are user-defined minimum, maximum and fixed availability factors (i.e. percentage of capacity) that can be defined per time slice, season or year.

-Price discovery is implemented via linear programming (cost minimisation).
+3. Price discovery is implemented via linear programming (cost minimisation via the Dispatch Optimisation).
 The objective function is the cost of operating the system over a year, which must be minimised.
-The decision variables are the commodity inputs and outputs of each asset.
-These are constrained by (a) the capacity of the asset and (b) the capacity factor limits by time slice/season/year.
+The decision variables are the commodity inputs and outputs of each asset, for each time slice.
+These are constrained by (a) the capacity of the asset and (b) the availability limits by time slice/season/year.
 Energy commodity supply/demand must balance for SED (supply equals demand) type commodities, and all service demands (SVD commodities) must be met.
-Other commodity production or consumption may be subject to constraints (usually annual but could be seasonal/diurnal).
+Commodity production or consumption may be subject to constraints (usually annual but could be time slice/season level).

-Based on the resulting dispatch a time sliced price is calculated for each commodity using marginal pricing (i.e. the operational cost of the most expensive process serving a commodity demand).
-The result of this step is model-generated time sliced commodity prices for the base year, t0.
+4. Based on the resulting dispatch a time sliced price is observed for each commodity in each region using marginal pricing (i.e. the system cost for operating the most expensive process serving a commodity demand).
+The result of this step is model-generated time sliced commodity prices.

-The model then also calculates the prices of commodities that are not present in the base year, directly from input data.
-This could be done by calculating the marginal price of the process producing the commodity in question with the best objective value, where objective values are calculated using the utilisation of the next most expensive (marginal cost) asset in the dispatch stack, and commodity prices from the price discovery at step 3 above.
+5. The model then also calculates the prices of commodities that are not present in the dispatch solution, but could exist in the solution for next period.
+These are calculated directly from input data.
+This is done by calculating the marginal price of the process producing the commodity in question with the best objective value, where objective values are calculated using the utilisation of the next most expensive (marginal cost) asset in the dispatch stack, adjusted for availability differences, and commodity prices from the price discovery at step 3 above.

 3. Agent Investment